Rape during the occupation of Japan: Public fear and other psychological factors

+Recreation and Amusement Association

-In response, the Japanese government established the Recreation and Amusement Association (RAA), military brothels to cater to the Allied troops upon their arrival, though most professional prostitutes were unwilling to have sex with Americans due to the impact of wartime propaganda.
+In response to fears of mass rape, the Japanese government established the Recreation and Amusement Association (RAA), military brothels to cater to the Allied troops upon their arrival, though most professional prostitutes were unwilling to have sex with Americans due to the impact of wartime propaganda.
 Some of the women who volunteered to work in these brothels claimed that they did so as they felt they had a duty to protect other women from Allied troops.

+The establishment of RAA facilities negatively impacted the perception of Japanese women among U.S. soldiers, leading some to view them as "readily available for sex."
+Japanese women working in RAA facilities were particularly vulnerable to rape.
+In Yokohama, over a hundred U.S. soldiers broke into an RAA facility and raped 14 women working there.
+Japanese police witnessed the assaults but took no action.

 These officially sponsored brothels were ordered closed in January 1946 when the Occupation authorities banned all "public" prostitution while declaring that it was undemocratic and violated the human rights of the women involved.
 The closure of the brothels took effect a few months later, and it was in private acknowledged that the main reason for closing down the brothels was the huge increase in venereal diseases among the soldiers.